uphold/docs/_transactions.md

     foreach ($transactions as $transaction) {
       echo $transaction->getId();
       echo "\n";
-      //Enter the transaction ID of the transaction you wish to cancel. if($transaction->getId()=='401cd88e-a00b-47a6-90d4-0e369e35ba3b'){
+      //Enter the transaction ID of the transaction you wish to resend. if($transaction->getId()=='401cd88e-a00b-47a6-90d4-0e369e35ba3b'){
         $transaction->resend();
       }